 Here are some of the best types of truck driver incentive programs, the best practices for putting them in place, and an interview with representatives from an industry leader in driver recognition and incentives, Paper Transport.

 What Are the Best Types of Incentives?

-- Additional Compensation: This is usually the go-to for any driver incentive program.
+This is usually the go-to for any driver incentive program.
 Reward your drivers with cash if they achieve a stated goal within a certain time frame.
 That can be either a raise in their hourly rate, or an additional check that goes on-top of their normal take home pay.
-Cash rewards are fairly standard.
-And you can use them at any time.
-Even as part of their hiring process, to encourage them to stay with the company.
+Cash rewards are fairly standard, and you can use them at any time, even as part of the hiring process to encourage drivers to stay with the company.

-- Recognition Rewards: Giving drivers something other than a financial incentive can sometimes be greater influence on positive behavior.
+Giving drivers something other than a financial incentive can sometimes be the greater influence on positive behavior.
 A certificate, their name on a plaque somewhere prominent, or even a mention in a company newsletter to acknowledge their accomplishment could be more impactful than money could ever be.
-This type of reward is something that they’ll have forever, and the memory and sense of appreciation might last far longer than the bonus ever would.
+This type of reward is something they’ll have forever, and the memory and sense of appreciation that go along with it might last far longer than the bonus ever would.

-- Catalog Programs: Some companies choose to have achieving small milestones accumulate points over time.
-Then they can redeem those point for items in a catalog.
-These types of programs can help change behavior consistently over time.
-Your drivers might be working towards a new gadget that they’d love to have.
-Or even better, something that they know that their spouse would really love as a gift!
+Some companies choose to have achieving small milestones accumulate points over time.
+Drivers can then redeem these point for items in a catalog.
+These types of programs can help change behavior consistently over time since drivers might be working towards a new gadget that they’d love to have.
+Or even better, something that they know that their spouse would really love as a gift.

 Incentive Programs Implementation

 You should be able to easily measure any progress toward driver goals objectively.
 Be sure that the rules in place for your programs are clear as to how results are tallied, and by when.
 When the time frame for achieving them has passed, everyone should be able to see where they landed in relation to the goals.